canonical/vanilla-framework/templates/docs/building-vanilla.md

 Now if you open an extra terminal and run `yarn watch-css`, the CSS will be rebuilt every time your Sass files are edited and saved.

+To provide the same browser support as Vanilla, you should also include [autoprefixer](https://www.npmjs.com/package/autoprefixer) in the build pipeline via [postcss-cli](https://www.npmjs.com/package/postcss-cli).

-For more options on configuring `node-sass`, for example minification and autoprefixing, refer to [the README.md](https://github.com/sass/node-sass).
+For more options on configuring `node-sass`, for example minification and autoprefixing, refer to [the node-sass documentation](https://github.com/sass/node-sass).

 ### Webpack